-The Company has three principal Board committees, namely the Audit Committee, the Nomination Committee and the Remuneration Committee.
+The Company has three principal Board committees, namely the Audit Committee, the nomination committee (the "Nomination Committee") and the remuneration committee (the "Remuneration Committee").
 Each of the Board committees operates under its terms of reference.
 The terms of reference of the Board committees are available on the website of the Company and that of the Stock Exchange.